Amazónicos por la Amazonía (AMPA)

 Bajo Huallaga

-The project area that WLT and AMPA will be protecting is the only flooded ecosystem including swamps and aguajales (palms) below 180 metres elevation in San Martín.
-Made up of palm swamp, non-flooded forest, floodable alluvial forest, secondary forest and agricultural areas, the properties to be acquired are directly connected to the Papa Cocha Lagoon on one side and the Huallaga River on the other.
+The project area that WLT and AMPA will be protecting is a flooded ecosystem made up of swamps and aguajales (palms), the best preserved ecosystem of its kind below 180 metres elevation in San Martín region.
+There is a dense understory and a sparse or open understory within the area, and also a high environmental interaction that allows a great variety of microhabitats.
+The properties to be acquired are directly connected to the Papa Cocha lagoon on one side and the Huallaga river on the other.

-As part of the project, AMPA will be working with two neighbouring local communities.
+As part of the project, AMPA will be working closely with two neighbouring local communities.
 Pelejo is home to both the original inhabitants of the area and a migrant population, while Parinari is a native community of the Shawi people.
-Both communities have agriculture (corn/rice) as their main economic activity, followed by fishing and other activities.
+Educational and capacity building workshops will be also important strategies to involve local people and start raising awareness in environmental issues.

 Other projects & activities

-• Sustainable Territorial Management: Through this project, AMPA aims to focus on managing territory in the Pan Amazon region, curating information that can be used by governments to design intervention initiatives
+AMPA aims to focus on managing territory in the Pan Amazon region, curating information that can be used by governments, regional and international actors to design intervention initiatives.

 ABIOFORP members carrying out drone overflights